 Why Upwork Could Still Work

 There are still many of thousands of writers to be found on Upwork.
 They apply to your job post, giving you plenty of options to choose from.
 You can give a paid test post to see who rises to the occasion and who fails.
 Even though so many writers have left there is a large number of professionals there still looking for writing work.

 Many good, great, and even average freelancers are leaving Upwork in droves.
 So if all the great, good, or average providers are gone, what does that leave?

 Yeah, pickings are much slimmer than they used to be.
 A massive upswing in fees and perceived lack of protection from the point of the freelancers have basically caused most freelancers who have the ability to make money elsewhere to do so.

 There is potential still here on Upwork, but this platform is not what is used to be.
 Google “Upwork review” and you'll find no shortage of YouTube videos and Google listings that paint a less than flattering picture.
 You might be going through dozens and dozens of applications from writers you shouldn't consider hiring, wasting a lot of time.

 Not only can you post jobs in LinkedIn, or even write a blog post announcing looking for a writer, but many people are unaware of LinkedIn's ProFinder.

 This is like a posting you would put on a site like Upwork.
-Talk about the project you have coming up, ideally this is where you’re looking for a couple test articles.
+Talk about the project you have coming up, ideally this is where you're looking for a couple test articles.
 LinkedIn opens up the job for applications from professionals in the ProFinder program they believe matches what you need, and you get up to five pitches (but you may also want to try some LinkedIn alternatives).